spell-music/csound-expression/ideas/GenList.md

 GENsone — Generate a table with values of the sone function.
 GENfarey — Fills a table with the Farey Sequence Fn of the integer n.
 GENwave — Generates a compactly supported wavelet function.
+GEN25 — Construct functions from segments of exponential curves in breakpoint fashion.
+GEN27 — Construct functions from segments of straight lines in breakpoint fashion.

 ----------------------
 -- hard to implement within the urrent model